Criteria Development Guidance for Wetlands Fact Sheet

 - Using or modifying published nutrient and vegetation, algal, and soil relationships and values as criteria.

-You can download the complete document Nutrient Criteria Technical Guidance Manual Wetlands (EPA-822-B-08-001) from EPA's National Service Center for Environmental Publications (NSCEP).
+You can download the complete document Nutrient Criteria Technical Guidance Manual Wetlands (EPA-822-B-08-001).

 EPA's National Management Measures to Protect and Restore Wetlands and Riparian Areas for the Abatement of Nonpoint Source Pollution Guidance provides technical assistance on the best available and economically achievable means to reduce pollution from surface water and groundwater.